CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Production.md

 ### Create or update AMI with latest gold disk

-1. Change to the "ab2d" repo directory
+1. Change to your "ab2d" repo directory

    *Example:*